chastik/WissKI/02_Session/S2U3_Drawio-to-WissKI-Paths.md

 Using the diagram you built in Unit 2:

-* Export your draw.io file (.xml)
+* Export your draw.io file as .xml [example draw.io .xml-file](https://isl.ics.forth.gr/gnm_services/files/examples/diagrams_to_pathbuilders/DrawioPathBuilderExampleInput.xml)
-* Upload it to the Pathbuilder pipeline
+* Upload it to the [Draw.io diagrams to WissKI pathbuilders web service](https://isl.ics.forth.gr/gnm_services/drawioXMLtoWisskiPathbuilder/)
-* Generate the Pathbuilder XML
+* Generate the Pathbuilder XML [example Pathbuilder XML file](https://isl.ics.forth.gr/gnm_services/files/examples/diagrams_to_pathbuilders/DrawioPathBuilderExampleOutput.xml)
 * Inspect the created semantic paths
-* Download and prepare for import in Unit 4
+* Download and prepare the generated Pathbuilder XML for import in Unit 4

 Now we have a Pathbuilder XML based on your domain model.